 There's something weird happening in the human brain while working with computer or electronic screens that seems to play tricks with the human eye.
 Or perhaps our eyes have simply had more time to grow accustomed to reading printed publications.

-Yet as a digital writer who almost always works with a Mac, PC, and tablet device rather than typewriter or paper and pencil, I hold up my arms and freely admit that I too seem particularly prone to making obvious errors on first and second drafts, sometimes on third and later drafts too.
+Yet as a digital writer who almost always works with a Mac, PC, and tablet device rather than typewriter or paper and pencil, I hold up my hands and freely admit that I too seem particularly prone to making obvious errors on first and second drafts, sometimes on third and later drafts too.

 Yet over time, I've learned to develop a method that seems to work best for me, but which I have changed and modified when high resolution tablet computers became available.
 I suggest that you consider evolving your own "check your document" sequence that helps you spot and fix as many errors as you can.